vladzaharia/dangerprep/docker/infrastructure/dns/adguard-config.md

 - AdGuard Home listens on: `172.20.0.2:53` (DNS network)
 - CoreDNS forwards to: `172.20.0.2:53`
-- Clients should use: CoreDNS at port 53 (advertised by FriendlyWRT DHCP)
+- Clients should use: CoreDNS at port 53 (advertised by system DHCP)

 ## Testing